smartdevicelink/sdl_app_library_guides/docs/Migrating to Newer SDL Java Suite Versions/Updating to v5.7/index.md

 <uses-permission android:name="android.permission.FOREGROUND_SERVICE_CONNECTED_DEVICE"
         tools:targetApi="34"/>
 ```
-With a foreground service type of `connectedDevice`, your app must either have the `BLUETOOTH_CONNECT` permission or have been the app selected to receive the USB intent.
-In your SdlReceiver onSdlEnable method before you start your service when on Android 14 you must check to make sure you have permission to enter the foreground before you can start.
-We added a helper method `AndroidTools.hasForegroundServiceTypePermission` where you just need to pass the context to check if your app has the `BLUETOOTH_CONNECT` permission or has USB accessory permission so that your app can enter the foreground.
-You should at minimum check for these permissions before you start your service:
+With a foreground service type of `connectedDevice`, your app must either have the `BLUETOOTH_CONNECT` permission or have been the app selected to receive the USB Intent.
+To check to see if your app has been granted either of these permissions by the user, in your `SdlReceiver.onSdlEnable` method before you start your service you must check to make sure you have permission to enter the foreground before you can start.
+We added a helper method `AndroidTools.hasForegroundServiceTypePermission` to check for both permissions.

 ```java
                 if (Build.VERSION.SDK_INT >= Build.VERSION_CODES.UPSIDE_DOWN_CAKE) {